troubleman96/Beki_tatu/README.md

 ## Why "Beki_tatu"?

-The repo name is Swahili for "three bells" — a nod to the three warning chimes before the hammer drops on your repos. 🛎️🛎️🛎️
+The repo name is Swahili for "maid-worker"